Skip to main content

 Outgoing Events (Custom Events Emitted By Widget)

-This section describes the custom DOM events emitted by the dashboard widget.
-These events notify your host application about important actions or state changes within the dashboard, such as when a page loads, filters are applied, or a download completes.
+The dashboard wisget emits custom DOM events to notify your host application about important actions or state changes within the dashboard, such as when a page loads, filters are applied, or a download completes.
 Listen for these events to react to dashboard activity, update your UI, or trigger additional logic in your application.

 qvDSHPageLoaded